For oncology diagnostics, Italy is the logical first market in Europe

 Linguistic barriers: Less significant in research and regulatory contexts than in purely commercial ones, but real.

 These are not arguments against Italy.
 They are arguments for entering Italy with local expertise rather than without it.
-A company that understands how the SSN reimbursement system works at both the national and regional level, that has relationships with IRCCS clinical partners, and that knows which regions to target first for proof-of-concept reimbursement will navigate these challenges efficiently.
+A company that enters Italy with the right local expertise, that has relationships with the right IRCCS clinical partners, and that understands the regional dynamics will navigate these challenges efficiently.
 A company that discovers them after launch will not.

 The right question to ask